sdv-dev/Copulas/README.md

 $ pip install -r requirements.txt
 ```
 ## Usage
-In this library you can model univariatee distributions and create copulas from a numeric dataset.
+In this library you can model univariate distributions and create copulas from a numeric dataset.
 For this example, we will use the iris dataset in the data folder.
 ###Creating Univariate Distribution
 First we will retrieve the data from the data folder and create a univariate distribution.
 For this example, we will create a normal distribution.
 First type the following commands into a python terminal.
 ```bash